 This measure is used to assess the profitability or efficiency of investment.
 For example, ROI would measure the success of a marketing campaign.
-If the campaign’s budget were US$1 million and the resulting sales topped US$1.5 million, the ‘profit’ on the original investment would be US$500,000.
+If the campaign’s budget were US$1 million and the sales topped US$1.5 million, the ‘profit’ on the original investment would be US$500,000.
 This is an overarching metric that looks at the impact on business development.
 It’s also useful for comparing in-house and out-source localisation services.
-If outsourcing provides a better ROI, and usually it does, then that’s the way to go.
+If outsourcing provides a better ROI, and usually does, then that’s the way to go.

 There’s a range of KPIs that measure client engagement.
 The most useful ones are: